 Mom, that's like the third burger place you've passed up!

-There are the houses, some farm style, probably erected when this was just farms, fading and falling, some windows shuttered or broken, some still lived in, overgrown plots littered with the broken and the unused, buckets, tools, machines, things that once were crafted to serve a purpose of function or work, left to lie idle by those that either abandoned these places or live idle within.
+There are the houses, some farm style, probably erected when this was just farms, fading and falling, some windows shuttered or broken, some still lived in, overgrown plots littered with the broken and the unused, buckets, tools, machines, things that once were crafted to serve a purpose of function or work, left to lie idly by those that either abandoned these places or live idle within.
 Even the trees, bend down as if tired of making an effort, blossoming each year in the sullied impiety that is a once thriving place that dies through uncaring neglect, its burgeoning, nothing more a bitter and tenacious scrap of another season's memory, than a desire to grow and thrive.

 This stretch of highway has been driven a hundred times, yet each drive I notice something different.
-It's not the obvious, the giant "HELL IS REAL" sign (we're on I-65, we already know that) or the XXX Family Restaurant (sorry, when I think "XXX", family restaurant just doesn't spring to mind).
+It's not the obvious, giant "HELL IS REAL" sign (we're on I-65, we already know that) or the XXX Family Restaurant (sorry, when I think "XXX", family restaurant just doesn't spring to mind).
 Rather, it's an old barn, now razed, it's a river that's left its banks, it's a tiny little cross with a name by the side of the road.

 I don't listen to books on tape for these drives.
 Sometimes, music plays, sometimes it is silent.
 Mostly, I keep my senses on the road, for this is a treacherous stretch of large trucks, often as inattentive as they are massive.
 Sometimes you have one in front and one behind and gaining, no place to go if the one in front decides to stop, the Bat Truck only the Oreo filling between several tons of steel, and I retreat to the slow lane, where I'll happily let teenagers give me that "look" as I do the speed limit.
-I've driven this stretch often enough to know that the opposed forces of a semi's mass and my will, if drawn suddenly together, would be a meeting that could be irremediable.
+I've driven this stretch often enough to know that the opposing forces of a semi's mass and my will if drawn suddenly together, would be a meeting that could be irremediable.

 Yes it's flat, but there are roads that stretch and glisten like jewels in hard rain flowing down as if to wash the landscape clean.
 There are weathered homes and stubborn farms, there is a sudden rise to a river that has carried more than history to its silent end.
-There are miles and miles of fields, with nothing but corn and fence rows, a barn and silo jutting up like one of those pop up greeting cards, set there, flat on the very edge of the earth's table.
+There are miles and miles of fields, with nothing but corn and fence rows, a barn, and silo jutting up like one of those pop-up greeting cards, set there, flat on the very edge of the earth's table.
 It's the windy sunlight of space and summer, a morning filled with bells, an afternoon filled with grace, it's the church of God's own creation, as farmers tend to its Host and our history.

 There's a time in every trip, no matter how long, where you settle into the drive.
 As a family, and for my Dad, when we were kids, the driving on our vacation trips seemed almost effortless, as we watched the landscape change from green to brown to mountains and back to brown and we'd hear stories of his youth, of he and Mom growing up together in Montana, the radio off, the only music the sound of my Mom's relaxed laughter, a laughter I can still sometimes hear.
 For I hear her voice in mine.
 I'm told we sound alike, and there are days I can crack open the window and the warmth of the wind will blow in and around me, warming my cheeks and the back of my throat and as look up to a contrail that has caught my eye, our laughter will echo in the wide spaces ahead.